 (b) No Beneficial Owner shall be personally liable for any Trust Liability.
 The Bali Noteholder shall not be deemed a Abeneficial owner@ (within the meaning of the Business Trust Act) with respect to the Trust, and without limiting the generality of the foregoing, shall not be personally liable for any Trust Liability

 Section 2.06.
 Tax Treatment; Construction . (a) It is the intention of the parties hereto that, solely for federal, state and local income and franchise tax purposes, on and after the Closing Date, (i) the Trust will constitute a security device for the repayment of amounts due to the Beneficial Owners and (ii) the Bali Note will be disregarded and the Beneficial Interest Certificates, when funded, will constitute debt of EES.
-The parties agree that, unless otherwise required by appropriate tax authorities, the Trust will file or cause to be filed annual or other necessary returns, reports and other forms prepared by Enron pursuant to the Reimbursement and Disclosure Agreement consistent with such characterization of the Trust, the Bali Note and the Beneficial Interest Certificates for such tax purposes.
+The parties agree that, unless otherwise required by appropriate tax authorities, the Trust will file or cause to be filed annual or other necessary or appropriate returns, reports and other forms prepared by Enron pursuant to the Reimbursement and Disclosure Agreement consistent with such characterization of the Trust, the Bali Note and the Beneficial Interest Certificates for such tax purposes.

 (b) For federal, state and local income and franchise tax purposes, each Beneficial Owner, by acceptance of a Beneficial Interest Certificate, agrees to treat, and to take no action inconsistent with, the Trust as a security device for the repayment of amounts due to the Beneficial Owners and to treat, and for such purposes to take no action inconsistent with, the Beneficial Interest Certificates, when funded, as debt of EES.
 In no event shall an election be made to treat the Trust as an association taxable as a corporation pursuant to Treasury Reg.
 '301.7701-3(a) or any similar state tax statute or regulation.